RichGerg/automated-wordpress-stack-setup/README.md

 # 🔐 WordPress Apache Server Hardening Script

-This script automates the setup of a secure, performance-optimized WordPress environment on a fresh or existing Linux server.
+This script automates the setup of a secure, performance-optimized WordPress environment on a fresh or existing Linux server - helping save time and reduce manual errors during the launch process.

 It detects the OS (Ubuntu/Debian or CentOS/RHEL-based), installs Apache, PHP, MySQL/MariaDB, and WordPress, and applies essential best practices for security, reliability, and performance.

 ---